 State funding to Harper College is decreasing.
-In the last two years, the decrease has exceeded more than \$2.3 million.
+Since FY2002, the decrease has exceeded more than \$2.7 million.
 Federal budget shortfalls will likely reduce Federal support of state programs, exacerbating the state budget crisis.
-The state budget deficit will likely lead to broad funding cuts to education.
-Local tax appeals (PTAB) in conjunction with the Tax Cap reduce the local tax support, which is Harper's primary operations funding support.
+The state budget deficits will likely lead to broad funding cuts to education.
+The tax cap has limited the local tax support, which is Harper's primary operations funding support.
+In addition, local tax appeals (PTAB) have resulted in a \$7.7 million loss over six years.
+The College has received no capital funding in four years.
+Furthermore, unfunded state mandates have cost the institution more than \$1.1 million over the last five years.

 These cuts have led to the reduction of some service and activity hours that impact the College's learners.
-The reductions also were handled through increased efficiencies, improved business practices and mergers and reorganizations; basically doing more with less.
-42
+The reductions were responded to through increased efficiencies, improved business practices and mergers and reorganizations; basically doing more with less.55